microsoft/CollectServiceFabricData/README.md

 ## Overview

 CollectSFData is a .net command-line utility to assist with the download of Azure Service Fabric diagnostic data from the configured Azure storage account.
 Optionally, CollectSFData can be configured to ingest downloaded data into a configured [Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/) (Kusto) database or Log Analytics (OMS) for analysis.
+The diagnostic data is primarily used by Microsoft support and engineering teams for troubleshooting issues with Service Fabric itself.
+This low level ETL data is large and should only be collected after other troubleshooting steps have been performed.
 See [docs](/docs) and [configurationFiles](/configurationFiles) for additional information.

 Service Fabric diagnostic data that can be enumerated / downloaded from configured storage account: